OBOS-dev/obos-strap/recipes.md

 - Commands run when obos-strap run is executed on the package.
 These commands will be run in the directory obos-strap was run in.<br/>
 #### host-package: boolean (optional, defaults to false)
 - Whether this package is a host package or target package.
 Ignored if not cross compiling.
+#### host-provides: string (optional, defaults to nothing)
+- The name of an executable that this host package provides, to avoid rebuild compilers, and such.
 ## Valid substitution strings in commands:
 ```
 bootstrap_directory: Output of bootstrap commands goes here, as well as built binaries